markus7017/myfiles/shelly/doc/Use Case Smart Roller.md

 Value 0 means: no favorite, value 1-4 select the position as defined in the Shelly App.
 There is also a dedicated channel (roller#rollerFav), which accepts this ids and triggers the roller moving to the position (% value) as defined for the matching favorites id.

+### Device events

+As you might know the binding supports the Alterco Shelly CoIoT protocol.
+The device supports so called I/O URL Actions, which are kind of a callback to an application for certain events.
+Whenever possible you should prefer CoIoT events, because they are triggered near realtime and provide way more information compared to the Action URLs.
+The binding uses those CoIoT updates as triggers, but also to update the channel data.
+Refer to the [README](README.md) for more information on CoIoT.

 ### Automation

 Beside manual operation the binding provide various options to control the roller from within openHAB rules.
 For example
 - link channel roller#control and use 'sendCommand(&lt;item&gt;, UP)' to open the shutter or 'sendCommand(&lt;item&gt;, DOWN)' to close it.
+- get status updates from roller operations by observing channel 'roller#state' and 'roller#stopReason', those report an updated status once the operation is completed
 - select a position by sending a number value of 100..0 to channel 'roller#rollerpos'
 - or use the defined favorites by sending favorite id to channel 'roller#rollerFav'
 - you might set a auto-timer, e.g. one the roller is opened close it again after xx minutes by sending a value to the 'roller#autoOn' or 'roller#autoOff' channels
 - you could also get the position of the roller from 'roller#control' (by linking a Number item) or the last status from 'roller#state'.
 Please note that the device only provides update after the roller stops, not during movement so it's not possible to get position updates while the roller is moving.
+- of course you could time-triggered rules, trigger the shutter depending on sunrise/sunset within openHAB, but also directly on the device

 ## Extending the Use Case